 Transitioning to a Clean Energy Future

-For many, transitioning to clean energy is about mitigating the impacts of climate change while for others it simply makes economic sense.
-Polls show climate change is becoming a top issue for Minnesota voters.
-We’re working to find common ground solutions to increasing clean energy while protecting our land and water from climate change-causing pollution.
+Polls show climate change is a top issue for Minnesota voters.
+For many, transitioning to clean energy is an important step in mitigating the impacts of climate change, while for others, it simply makes economic sense.
+We’re working to find common-ground solutions to increase clean energy while protecting our land and water from climate change-causing pollution.

-Today, wind and solar are the cheapest forms of new energy.
-In a state without coal or natural gas resources, wind turbines and solar technology allow Minnesota to create our own energy.
+Wind and solar are the cheapest forms of new energy today.
+Wind turbines and solar technology allow Minnesota—a state without coal or natural gas resources—to create our own energy.
 Good paying clean energy jobs can be found in communities throughout Minnesota, and nearly 60,000 Minnesotans work in this sector.

 Clean energy is one of the fastest growing sectors of Minnesota's economy.

-As energy utilities continue to transition to clean energy, our transportation sector has some catching up to do.
-Transportation is now the leading source of climate change-causing pollution in Minnesota.
-Conservation Minnesota supports the Clean Cars Minnesota initiative to increase the number of electric vehicles on Minnesota roadways.
+2021 also saw the success of the Clean Cars initiative.
+Transportation is the leading source of climate pollution in Minnesota, transitioning to low- and zero-emission vehicles will be a major step towards tackling climate change.
+Conservation Minnesota supported the Clean Cars Minnesota initiative to increase the number of electric vehicles on Minnesota roadways.